 Students enrolled in 12-month programs in Regional Security Studies (curricula 681-84) and who are not required by their sponsor to write a Master’s Thesis, may nevertheless elect to write one if they wish.
 Such election is accomplished via the submission of a satisfactory thesis proposal approved by the department.

 Students who wish to write an elective thesis should discuss their plans with their Academic Associate at an early stage in the development of their programs of study.
 The choice to write an elective thesis is final once the proposal is approved, and cannot be withdrawn thereafter.
 Students who have submitted an approved thesis proposal, but fail to complete the thesis, will receive a thesis extension, as is normal whenever a thesis is not finished on time.

-Students enrolled in 12-month programs in Regional Security Studies (curricula 681-84) and in the 15-month version of Defense Decision-Making and Planning (curriculum 687) who do not elect to write a Mater’s Thesis must satisfy their degree requirements by other means, as follows:
+Students enrolled in 12-month programs in Regional Security Studies (curricula 681-84) who do not elect to write a Master’s Thesis must satisfy their degree requirements by other means, as follows:

 - Students in curricula 681-84 must complete an approved program of regionally relevant language education at the Defense Language Institute (or a similar institution) either before or after their attendance at NPS.
 In the event that language study follows attendance at the NPS, the award of an NPS degree will be postponed until the required work is complete.

 In addition, any student who does not write a thesis as part of the degree requirement must pass a written Comprehensive Examination in his or her area of specialization, as described below.